Ghosn’s wife slams Japan detention as ‘draconian’ in letter

-TOKYO — The wife of Nissan’s former chairman Carlos Ghosn has written a letter to Human Rights Watch, an advocacy group, criticizing his long detention and Japan’s criminal justice system as unfair and harsh.
+TOKYO — The wife of Nissan’s former chairman Carlos Ghosn has written a letter to Human Rights Watch, a global advocacy group, criticizing her husband’s long detention and Japan’s criminal justice system as unfair and harsh.

-Confined to an unheated cell, Ghosn has lost almost 7 pounds (3 kilograms) in two weeks, with meals of mainly rice and barley, she wrote.
+Confined to an unheated cell, her husband has lost almost 7 pounds (3 kilograms) in two weeks, with meals of mainly rice and barley, she wrote.
 He is denied his medication, given 30 minutes to exercise daily and is allowed to bathe two or three times a week, she said.

 “No human being should be detained under conditions so harsh that their only plausible purpose is to coerce a confession,” said the letter, which cited cases in which people were later found innocent but had been detained for months.